nunobrum/spicelib/README.md

 4. Can be a value or a formula.
 Formulas with embedded `=` signs are not supported, use `<` or `>`.
 5. Charge formulated expressions (`Q=...`) are not supported.
 6. Includes everything after first 2 nodes.
+7. when using `save_netlist()`, you must specify the pin configuration of the `Ø` component, as spicelib is not equipped to read that from the DLL.
+See the documentation of `QschEditor.save_netlist()`.
+Also, when doing simulations, make sure that the simulator can find the DLL: place it in the same directory as the netlist, or in the simulation output directory, depending on how the simulator is called.

 ---